 A review meeting shall be conducted annually for each student with a disability who has been determined eligible for special education or individualized educational accommodations.
 This meeting shall review a student's progress toward his/her goals and the appropriateness of special education services and/or individualized educational accommodations.
 For IDEA eligible students, an eligibility review shall be conducted at least triennially at the student's annual IEP conference or at a meeting of the Student Review Board.
 For Section 504 eligible students, the eligibility review shall be conducted as necessary, but not less than every three years, and may be conducted in the Student Review Board or in a parent conference in the Guidance Department.
 The student and the student's parents shall be provided written notice to participate in the annual and/or eligibility review at least ten days in advance of the meeting.
-After the meeting, the student's parents and the student's continuing special education placement or continuing provision of individualized educational accommodation, and written notice of their rights including the right to request a review of the decision by an impartial due process hearing officer.
+After the meeting, the student's parents and the student shall be provided a copy of the minutes as well as written notice of the decision concerning the student's continuing special education placement or continuing provision of individualized educational accommodation, and written notice of their rights including the right to request a review of the decision by an impartial due process hearing officer.